Start With the Bottleneck, Not the Task List

 - Monthly: recurring scheduling cleanup and planning support

-Example for marketing support:
+Example for marketing operations:

 - Daily: asset tracking and publishing checks